 Getting your eyes tested – what you need to know

-Having a regular vision test is relatively straight forward, but if it’s been a while since your last check up, or you’ve never had one, we’ve put together the answers to the most commonly asked questions we receive.
+Having a regular vision test is relatively straightforward, but if it’s been a while since your last check up, or you’ve never had one, GMHBA Eye Care optometrist Daniel Strachan has created a guide to help understand the flow of a standard eye test.

 What happens during an eye test?

-1. A detailed history
+1. Welcome conversation and a detailed history check

 2. Vision testing and measuring your prescription